Treatments using the Signature Series BioPulser®

 Quadratus Lumborum to the 3rd Lumbar (14) and Gluteus Medius (15) cover the posterior crest of the pelvic bone with thick muscle.
 The crest of the pelvic bone at the front of the body is not so covered, and thus can be felt.

-Multifidus to the 3rd Lumbar (13) and Iliocostalis (1) form the hard mass that is felt from the surface of the body; 1 covers most of the crest of the pelvic bones at this level.
-Note that when 1 is traversing the space between the ribs and pelvis, it is stroked itoward the spine, the opposite direction as to when it is attached to the ribs or pelvis.
+Multifidus to the 3rd Lumbar (13) and Longissimus Thoracis (51) form the hard mass that is felt from the surface of the body, (51) covers the tuberosity at the rear of the crest of the pelvic bones.
+Note that when (51) is traversing the space between the ribs and pelvis, the Longissimus Lumborum (52) which attaches to the lumbar vertebrae is just lateral to (51).